VigneshVSV/hololinked-docs/source/autodoc/server/properties/index.rst

 .. automethod:: hololinked.server.property.Property.setter

 .. automethod:: hololinked.server.property.Property.deleter

+.. automethod:: hololinked.server.property.Property.comparator

 A few notes:

 * The default value of ``Property`` (first argument to constructor) is owned by the Property instance and not the object where the property is attached.
+  Therefore if you use lists, dictionary or in general iterables, unfortunately it acts as a class attribute instead of instance attribute. set ``deepcopy_default`` to ``True`` to avoid sharing iterables among instances.
-* The value of a constant can still be changed in code by temporarily overriding the value of this attribute or ``edit_constant`` context manager.
+* The value of a constant can still be changed by ``edit_constant`` context manager.